Openfly: A comprehensive platform for aerial vision-language navigation: Automatic Data Generation

 To achieve automatic data generation, we first integrate the above rendering engines and design three unified interfaces to control the agent movement and acquire sensor data (presented in Appendix \ref{appen_interface}).
 Based on these interfaces, we further develop a toolchain, streamlining point cloud acquisition, scene semantic segmentation, trajectory creation, and instruction generation.

-\textbf{3D Point Cloud Acquisition.} Our OpenFly provides two methods to reconstruct the point cloud map for different scenes.
-1) Rasterized Sampling Reconstruction: For UE and GTA V scenes, we customize rasterized sampling points at appropriate resolutions, and then use the developed interface to obtain the local point cloud at the sampling points and stitch them for the entire scene.
-2) Image-Based Sparse Reconstruction: In 3D GS, the scene reconstruction process begins with the open-source COLMAP~\cite{colmap} framework, which generates a sparse point cloud from input images.
-We directly export and use the point clouds obtained from this step.
+\textbf{3D Point Cloud Acquisition.} OpenFly integrates various rendering engines and scenes, exhibiting distinct characteristics.
+To address these differences, we provide two methods to reconstruct the point cloud map for different scenes.
+1) Rasterized Sampling Reconstruction: For UE and GTA V scenes, we customize rasterized sampling points at appropriate resolutions, followed by using the developed interface to obtain the local point cloud at the sampling points and stitch them for the entire scene.
+2) Image-Based Sparse Reconstruction: In 3D GS, the scene reconstruction process begins with the open-source COLMAP~\citep{colmap} framework, which generates a sparse point cloud from input images.
+We directly export and use the point clouds from this step.

 \textbf{Scene Semantic Segmentation.} VLN requires meaningful landmarks as navigation targets.
 Thus, we offer three semantic segmentation methods to identify landmarks.
-1) 3D Scene Understanding: A sequence of top-down views of the scene is captured in a rasterized format, followed by the off-the-shelf Octree-Graph~\cite{octree_graph} to extract semantic 3D instances.
+1) 3D Scene Understanding: A sequence of top-down views of the scene is captured in a rasterized format, followed by the off-the-shelf Octree-Graph~\citep{octree_graph} to extract semantic 3D instances.
 2) Point Cloud Projection and Contour Extraction: We acquire the point cloud of a scene and project the voxelized point cloud onto the ground.
-For each instance, its contour is segmented using OpenCV, and the maximum height of its points is used as the final height.
+For each instance, its contour is segmented, and the maximum height of its points is used as the final height.
 Additionally, semantic annotations are obtained by feeding the segmented instances to GPT-4o for caption.
 3) Manual Annotation: When the point cloud quality of a scene is low or finer segmentation is required, OpenFly provides an interface for manually annotating instances and semantics within the point cloud.
 Users can choose these methods flexibly based on their requirements.
-The corresponding results are shown in our appendix.
+The corresponding details and results are shown in Appendix \ref{appen_pc_ss}.